 He has lived his entire life in Sonoma Valley with the exception of his college years at Santa Clara University where he studied business and marketing and a year working at Charles Schwab.
 In his heart he always knew that he would return to Sonoma Valley and the family business.

 He shares responsibility with his brother Steve for managing the family’s 1600 acres of vineyards as well as grape sales to more than 70 premium wineries, many of whom vineyard-designate their wines with the Sangiacomo name.
 He particularly enjoys the daily agricultural challenges as well as the long-term strategic challenges of nurturing and sustaining a large family business.
 He takes great pleasure in growing a tangible product that is ultimately so enjoyable to share with friends and family.

-Mike is a current board member and chair of the California Sustainable Winegrowing Alliance; a Commissioner of the Fiscal Oversight Commission of the Sonoma County Agricultural and Open Space District; and a board member of the Sonoma Valley Mentoring Alliance.
-He is a former board member of the California Association of Winegrowers and the Sonoma Valley Vintners and Growers Association.
+Mike is a Commissioner of the Fiscal Oversight Commission of the Sonoma County Agricultural and Open Space District and a current board member of the California Sustainable Winegrowing Alliance, the North Bay Water District, the Sonoma Valley Groundwater Sustainability Agency, and the Sonoma Valley Mentoring Alliance.

 He continues his lifelong passion for sports that began when he lettered in football, basketball and baseball in high school and then played football and rugby in college.
 After twenty years as an Assistant Football Coach at Sonoma Valley High School, he began coaching Little League baseball and CYO basketball.
 He loves coaching kids as he feels there are great life lessons to be learned through sports.

 Mike lives in Sonoma with his wife, Whitney, and their children, Joe, Julia, and Robby.
 When not in the vineyards or spending time with his family, he enjoys hiking and playing golf.